 - Meredith Mohler Seal, a 1996 graduate in the Agricultural Business option: “My experience in the Agricultural Technology Program was great.
 I was surprised at how friendly the people are and how eager they are to help you.”

-Virginia Tech has more than 450 student organizations that are open to all students.
+Virginia Tech has almost 800 student clubs and organizations that are open to all students.
 Involvement in these extra-curricular activities is an excellent way for students to make the most of college life and meet others with similar interests.
-Students can participate in the collegiate chapter of the Virginia Farm Bureau Young Farmers, as well as other clubs, including Block and Bridle, Dairy Science, Horticulture, Turf, Agronomy, and the Agricultural Economics/National Agricultural Marketing Association.
+Students can participate in the collegiate chapter of the Virginia Farm Bureau Young Farmers, as well as other clubs, including Block and Bridle, Dairy Science, Horticulture, Minorities in Agriculture and Natural Resources and Related Sciences (MANRRS), Turf, Agronomy, and the Agricultural Economics/National Agricultural Marketing Association.

 Students who complete the Agricultural Technology Program with a minimum 3.0 GPA and the required high school course work may qualify for automatic acceptance into a four-year degree program in the College of Agriculture and Life Sciences.
 The articulation agreement allows students to transfer credits toward a four-year degree.
 The number of credits transferred is up to the individual department where the student is transferring.
 Approximately 10 percent of the graduating agricultural technology students elect to continue their education by entering a four-year program immediately after graduation.